jorenn92/Maintainerr/docs/1-home/Home.md

 # Motivation

 I've been sharing my Plex Server with family and friends for a while now.
 They quickly started to request everything they could think of through Overseerr, while not watching most of it.
-Since I only use a modest server with limited capacity, I had to spend time cleaning up after them.
+Since I use a modest server with limited capacity, I had to spend some time cleaning up after them.

 With Maintainerr, i no longer have to keep an eye on their usage.
+And it has the added benefit of announcing media that's about to be deleted on the Plex home screen.